hopenlc/ballot2-dapp/README.md

 # ballot2-dapp

 Welcome to Hope NLC!
-This video supports the YouTube tutorial on the HopeNLC channel.
 Thanks for joining us as we learn together!

-https://youtu.be/wsu5Qi_Tt3k
+This repo supports HopeNLC tutorial on YouTube: https://youtu.be/wsu5Qi_Tt3k

 Link to Solidity Documentation: